What Young Entrepreneurs Really Need to Succeed – The role of Corporates

 Government and the private sector need to play their part

 I believe the South African Government has a critical role to play in partnership with the private sector.
-Government has a number of agencies and programmes that are focussed on youth entrepreneurship, but they need to ensure that these programmes are accessible, relevant and most importantly are impactful.
+The government has several agencies and programmes that are focussed on youth entrepreneurship, but they need to ensure that these programmes are accessible, relevant and most importantly impactful.

 Youth entrepreneurship as an answer to unemployment